 "Mosul is a part of our heritage, part of the world's heritage," Butler concluded, "and the loss of its history is heartbreaking."

-This evokes Psalm 137 from The Bible, which was written during the Jews Babylon exile in around 600 BC.
+This evokes the Biblical Psalm 137, which was written around 600 BC at a time when the Jewish people were exiled from their home in Jerusalem and held captive in Babylon.
 Butler described the Psalm as, "a song of sorrow and rage from the mouth of a refugee whose city has been destroyed."

 He added: "The sorrow portion of the psalm is extremely famous and often quoted - 'How can we sing the Lord's song in a strange land'" The rage portion of the psalm is less often brought up - 'O daughter of Babylon... happy shall he be, that taketh and dasheth they little ones against the stones.'"